Closed Circuit Television Installation in Leicester

 Commissioning is the final stage and the one that separates a professional CCTV installation from a DIY job.
 We test every camera after dark - checking IR range, exposure, focus, and detection zones under real night-time conditions.
 If a camera is washing out from a security light or underperforming at the far end of a driveway, we adjust it on the spot rather than leaving you to discover the problem weeks later when you actually need the footage.
 We verify recording is continuous, confirm playback works, and walk you through daily operation before signing off.
 The full scope of this stage is detailed on our CCTV commissioning process.

-CCTV installation across Leicester
+CCTV installation across Leicester and Leicestershire

 Pricing